 A closer look at the browsers column reveals that there is a high percentage of people who spend between 10 and 15s deciding whether to buy it or not.
 This usually happens with fresh products, since people tend to base their decisions on different aspects such as expiration date or appearance.

 Depending on the product the percentages will vary.
 This is to be expected as basic products usually have high penetration rates, whilst fresh products or other products more “special” (i.e. ice cream) will have low penetration rates.
 In both cases, the conversion rate will modify accordingly.

 Actions to implement

-Broadly speaking, the conversion funnel shows the process of total visitors becoming buyers.
-Therefore, we will now analyse different actions we can implement in each step of the funnel in order to improve the numbers.
+Broadly speaking, when we calculate the conversion funnel we are identifying how many visitors have become buyers.
+Therefore, we will now analyze different actions we can implement in each step of the funnel in order to improve the numbers.

 Once each step has been analyzed, it is important to identify at what stage people are losing interest in our product.
 It is always advisable to do benchmarking with similar stores in order to see if our funnel and rates coincide for the different categories.
 If we notice that our numbers are far from the average, we should implement the corresponding actions according to what has been previously explained.

 Data is only as important as how it is used and interpreted.
 But the first step is to actually have the right data in the first place.
 This is where analytical tools show their worth.
 Not only do you get data on how each promotion is faring but you gain insight into why each performs the way it does.